The Top 20 Tips Help Manage Chargebacks & Recover Revenue

 The chargeback process is filled with complex jargon, and the rules and regulations change constantly.
 Since the terms used by one bank or network aren’t universal, you’ll need to adapt for each chargeback you experience.

 Do you really want to invest the time, energy, and money necessary to handle all the tasks involved in chargeback management?

 Without the right technology, such as Intelligent Source Detection™ from Chargebacks911®, you can’t know exactly where your chargebacks come from.
 Cb911 has the accumulated data necessary for advanced machine learning.

 You probably won’t win

 This is sad, but true: historically speaking, DIY management has a pretty low success rate.
 Your ROI will be minimal at best, especially considering the resources you’ll need to devote to the problem.

-As you can see, a DIY approach can’t match the skills of a professional chargeback manager.
+As you can see, a DIY approach can’t match the skills of a professional chargeback management company.
 This is especially true if the situation is already dire and your business’s longevity is in danger.
 Many merchants acknowledge that outsourcing the task of managing chargebacks is the more efficient, more cost-effective option.